New Zealand Self-Drive Tour: Auckland, Rotorua, Christchurch, Franz Joseph & Queenstown - 8 Days

 Day 2: Waitomo Adventure Tour & Drive to Rotorua

-Leave the cosmopolis of Auckland behind and drive towards the Waitomo cave area in the Waikato region.
+Leave the cosmopolis of Auckland behind and drive toward the Waitomo cave area in the Waikato region.

-Here, you'll join a Black Abyss Adventure Tour: a five-hour expedition that includes abseiling down a 114-foot (35m) waterfall, climbing, and exploring caves full of flying fox bats.
+Here, you'll join a Black Abyss Adventure Tour: a five-hour expedition that includes abseiling down a 114-foot (35-m) waterfall and climbing and exploring caves full of flying fox bats.
 The highlight of the experience will be cave tubing into the famous glowworm caves, where these bioluminescent animals create an indoor night sky on the cave walls.
 At every stage, you'll be accompanied and supported by experienced caving guides.